MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-admin-center.md

 - **System Customizer**: Can access and edit all the site map entries

-- **CSR Manager**: Can access the entities in service management
+- **CSR Manager**: Can access the entities consolidated from Customer Service Hub > Service Management

-- **App Profile Manager administrator**: Can access the app and edit app profile-related entities
+- **App Profile Manager administrator and Basic User**: Can access the app and edit app profile-related entities

-- **Omnichannel Administrator**: Can access the app and edit all the Omnichannel-related entities
+- **Omnichannel Administrator and Basic User**: Can access the app and edit all the Omnichannel-related entities

 ## Access the app